 Family Support

-You may consider joining the Caregiver Support Groupwhich meets monthly at Matulaitis.
+You may consider joining the Caregiver Support Groupwhich meets monthly in our ground floor conference room.
 This group is open both to family members of nursing home residents as well as those in our community providing care to loved ones at home.

 Family members are a strong component of the multidisciplinary team supporting a long term care resident, and we invite their active participation.